 The healthcare industry has used key performance indicators or KPIs for decades to provide a quantifiable measure to enable healthcare providers to evaluate and improve their performance.
 Dentistry is no different, but we have found that KPIs are not widely used.

-These indicators show the practice’s success in achieving an identified goal/target and can help the practice determine the various metrics that need to be achieved in order to achieve that goal/target.
+These indicators show the practice’s success in achieving an identified goal/target.
+They can help the practice determine the various metrics that need to be achieved to achieve that goal/target.

 A practice cannot manage what they cannot measure.
-Here’s a good example: a practice can use a KPI to see the production of one practice versus another based on hygiene recall or treatment acceptance.
-If one practice lags another, then management can refocus on these identified KPIs by reaching out to those who have missed hygiene appointments or those who have not accepted scheduled treatment.
+Here’s a good example: a practice can use a KPI to see one practice’s production versus another based on hygiene recall or treatment acceptance.
+If one practice lags another, management can refocus on these identified KPIs by reaching out to those who have missed hygiene appointments or those who have not accepted scheduled treatment.
 Managing without KPIs is like building a house without a blueprint.
-Without a way to measure success, practices have no idea how close they are to achieving their goals/target or how to adjust their focus for a better outcome.
+Without a way to measure success, practices have no idea how close they are to achieving their goals/targets or adjusting their focus for a better outcome.

 By now, you know WHY using KPIs to manage your business is important.
 Next, HOW do you determine which KPIs are the right ones?

 - Align with your organization’s strategy and goals.